What we’re about

 Our ground rules are documented in the Berlin Code of Conduct

 Videos for many of the previous events can be found on our You Tube channel.
-Older videos are mostly hosted on the SkillsMatter site (you'll have to search for them - or individual URLS are given on the event pages here).
+Older videos were mostly hosted on the SkillsMatter site (which, sadly, seems to have gone now).

 Upcoming events (1)

-Thanks to Maven Securities, who will be hosting us again.
-We'll need your full name for the door list, so we'll be asking for this on registration (as this may be different to your username).
+Thanks to Ripple for hosting us this month.
+Once again they'll be providing food and drinks.
+As usual we'll need your full name for the door list, so we'll be asking for this on registration (as this may be different to your username).
 This data will only be used for the door list and not published anywhere.

 18:30 Doors open